equinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

 .. image:: with_observations/plot_obs.png

-It is also instructive to have a look at the update estimates of the parameters `a`, `b` and `c`.
+It is also instructive to look at the updated estimates of the parameters `a`, `b` and `c`.
 Recall that we defined uniform priors and note how ERT's updating algorithms reduce the uncertainty of each parameter: